Code-Institute-Submissions/RoVsEk23-selsey_kitchen/README.md

 #### B.  INTERNAL RESOURCES

     Code Institute- Task Manager mini project for a lot of the site functionality

-Code Institute mentor and tutor support
+    Code Institute mentor, Precious and tutor support, Igor whose guidance has been invaluable.